GerritCodeReview/plugins_healthcheck/README.md

 ## How to install

 Copy the healthcheck.jar into the Gerrit's /plugins directory and wait for the plugin to be automatically loaded.
-The healthcheck plugin is compatible with both Gerrit master and slave setups.
-The only difference to bear in mind is that some checks may not be successful on slaves (e.g. query changes) because the associated subsystem is switched off.
+The healthcheck plugin is compatible with both primary Gerrit setups and Gerrit replicas.
+The only difference to bear in mind is that some checks may not be successful on replicas (e.g. query changes) because the associated subsystem is switched off.

 ## How to use